As each year closes, knowing how to prepare your Oak Framed Building for winter is crucial.

 5. Checking for Damage

-Over the course of the year, oak cladding or roofing on outdoor buildings can suffer minor damage that goes unnoticed.
-In the winter, this can allow cold winds to penetrate houses and work rooms, increasing heating costs.
+Over the course of the year, Oak Cladding or roofing on outdoor buildings can suffer minor damage that goes unnoticed.
+In the winter, this can allow cold winds to penetrate houses, increasing heating costs.

 6. Checking Window Seals